harttraveller/psarch/docs/data_access.md

 I am interested in helping people who meet the following criteria:

 1. You represent an academic institution or government agency.
-2. You are a citizen (or the entity you are a subset of is based in) either: US, CA, UK, AU, NZ.
+2. You are a citizen of and the entity you are a subset of is based in either: US, CA, UK, AU, NZ.
 3. You are willing to verify your identity.

 If you are an individual - apologies but no.